Bunny by Polly Borland. One of my favorite ever photos. Happy Easter!

 By now, you know I hate my birthday.
 I have always done so and every year, I go on a self-questioning journey, trying to find out why, to make amends.
 I have decided that this year will be different.
 I have a strange relationship to gifts, to presents, not letting myself be pampered and always wondering if I deserve it, if I will be required to give in the same way.
 I worry too much and I am not grateful enough.
 I love but don’t let myself be loved very well.
 This year, my birthday has reached its peak of spoiling-ness (no, it is not a real word but it will work).

 I had a retail impulse and went for the Nikon D40.
 A strange choice, as this camera was not in any of the shortlists, but, in hindsight, it makes sense.
 I do not want whatever piece of kit I buy for my photography work to end up like my video camera, having not seen the day of light for about 3 years now.
 And when I bought it, I went as top of the range I could.
 What for?
-SO, with the D40, I bought time to test my commitment to digital photography.
+So, with the D40, I bought time to test my commitment to digital photography.
 It is the right machine for that, lightweight and entry level, so I have no excuses to take it out everywhere.

 The first realisation I had during my PhD was the fact that what I was looking for, the objects of seduction I longed for, were already out there.
 I did not need to spend unfruitful hours trying to re-create, imitate what industrialization, and capitalism had already achieved.
 To compete, in terms of seduction, what I had to devise was a way to capture the relationship, to apprehend what was going on, to replicate it in order to study it in depth.
 Photography was my discovery.
 Four years later, photos are the works of art that titillate me most in an art gallery, as you may have noticed from the way I write on this blog.
 Photography makes me look twice at things, whether I am in front of a printed image, of behind the viewfinder.
 Even more if the two conflate and I show what I saw behind the viewfinder.
 Soon, my image — not the one I have taken, but, rather, me as a model — will take hold of a gallery, and I am looking forward to a new way of seeing myself.

 The talk at MFIT went very well.
 I realised afterwards that this is the very first time I have talked about seduction without any of the padding that you usually have to put together for conferences, in order to fit into the overall theme.
 I confronted seduction in a public way for the first time, and it was fantastic.
 I was motivated, enlivened by the subject and its curious manifestations, by its contradictions, by the philosophies that try to study it.
 I hope it was interesting to the audience; it certainly was great Viva preparation for me.
 Colleen’s questions were excellent, direct, the sort of thing that relates seduction to real life and they reminded me of that book I would like to write and publish after the PhD.
 The public also had interesting things to say: the issue of a subjective approach in research came about, and so did the relational elements of the seducer-seducee dyad.
 I expected them (as I had asked the same questions) but I never heard myself answering them.